Tips for Cleaning Your AC System

-With summer coming to an end in Sandpoint, now is an ideal time to get a kick start on air conditioner maintenance.
+With summer winding down in Sandpoint, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be clogged with dust and yard refuse.
-This buildup can decrease your unit’s efficiency and cause it to stop working.
-Or make it wear out sooner.
+If you haven’t cleaned it lately, it could be full of dust and yard waste.
+This accumulation can limit your unit’s efficiency and cause it to malfunction.
+Or make it wear out more quickly.

-We advise having your air conditioning system professionally tuned-up annually.
+We recommend having your air conditioning system professionally maintained once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on utility expenses.
+A clean unit can be more energy efficient, which could save you money on energy expenses.

-Consistent AC maintenance also helps our technicians locate and handle small issues before they become high-priced problems.
+Routine AC maintenance also helps our technicians discover and handle small issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do by yourself between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a temperate day to wash your air conditioner.
+Choose a warm day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your system once you’ve cleaned it.
+That way, you can check the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment